openebs-archive/openebs-docs/docs/prerequisites.md

 **Verify iSCSI services are configured**

-If an iSCSI initiator is already installed on your node, check that the initiator name is configured using the following commands.
+If iSCSI initiator is already installed on your node, check that the initiator name is configured using the following commands.

 ```